lmgorman/CoTS-RNAseq/README.md

 Prior to extraction, _Porites_ sp. samples were cut up using scissors and vortexed due to the tissue still remaining on the coral skeleton.
 Contrastingly, in _Acropora hyacinthus_ samples, the tissue had successfully dissociated from the skeleton into the DNA/DNA shield, so these samples were not cut.
 300-1500 µL of sample was then transferred to a new tube and RNA was extracted using the Zymo RNA/ DNA quick prep mini kit.
 QC of RNA was conducted on both a nanodrop and a bioanalyser.
 Samples with a 260/280 ratio between 1.8-2.2 and containing two RNA peaks (18S and 28S) on the bioanalyser were sent to MGX-Montpellier GenomiX<sup>1</sup>  for sequencing.

+# Pure venom extraction
+To confirm whether the genes that were expressed during the transcriptomics were in fact venom-related, pure venom was extracted from _Porites_ sp. and _Acropora hyacinthus_ colonies.
+Pure venom from _Porites_ sp. colonies were taken from colonies at the same location as transcriptomic samples (Ta'ahiamanu, Moorea; -17.495210°, -149.851340°), whereas _A. hyacinthus_ pure venom was taken from colonies at a slightly different location in Moorea (-17.480528°, -149.84791667°).
+Pure venom was extracted during October 2024 (9-10 months after transcriptomic samples were taken).
+Small coral nubbins (_n_ = 5) around ~2.5cm in length were taken from _Porites_ sp. and _Acropora hyacinthus_ and placed into 98% EtOH for 30 seconds, allowing nematocysts to successfully discharge venom.
+Extra care was taken to make sure minimal mechanical pressure was applied to the nubbins prior to placing in ethanol and nubbins were only touched with forceps.
+This procedure was repeated five times for each species to get a total of 5 biological replicates _per_ species.
+Samples were then transported at room temperature to CNRS, Montpellier where they underwent proteomic analysis.

 # References
 1. MGX-Montpellier GenomiX, Univ.
 Montpellier, CNRS, INSERM, Montpellier, France